 “…There are no walls in the sailing community…”

-While learning how to take the ‘bad’ bit out of a garlic clove – yes, there is a bit you need to remove to avoid poor digestion and bad dreams, – I told Stepfano how happy I was to enjoy everyone’s company.
-He turned to me and said, ‘but this is what your life is now about.
-In the sailing community there are no walls – we’re all sailors.
+While learning how to take the ‘bad’ bit out of a garlic clove – yes, there is a bit you need to remove to avoid poor digestion and bad dreams, – I told Stefano how happy I was to enjoy everyone’s company.
+He turned to me and said, ‘But this is what your life is now about.
+In the sailing community, there are no walls – we’re all sailors.
 We all speak the same language.’

 After dinner, we enjoyed a pistachio cake that was specially purchased from a bakery on the side of Mount Etna (the volcano in Sicily).
-I felt so honored to have experienced the amazing food, the connection I felt for my new friends and the simple pleasure it was to enjoy food with people I couldn’t even speak English to.
-I am so grateful of this lesson I’ve learned and it really makes me realize just how amazing all us humans are.
+I felt so honored to have experienced the amazing food, the connection I felt for my new friends, and the simple pleasure it was to enjoy food with people I couldn’t even speak English to.
+I am so grateful for this lesson I’ve learned and it really makes me realize just how amazing all of us humans are.

-The day of our departure from Marzamemi, our new friends left 1/2 hour before us.
-We caught up to them and while passing them I took photo’s of them and they took photo’s of us.
+On the day of our departure from Marzamemi, our new friends left 1/2 hour before us.
+We caught up to them and while passing them I took photos of them and they took photos of us.
 Our boat yelled things in Italian and their boat yelled things in English.
-Originally, we thought that they might head for Syracuse so that we’d stay together however an hour later they caught up with us again.
+Originally, we thought they might head for Syracuse so that we’d stay together however an hour later they caught up with us again.

 The wind had died and they were heading for Cantania (or next port of call after Syracuse).
 To get to Cantania before nightfall they turned their engine on and while passing us, they handed over a bottle of sparkling wine and yelled out, ‘See you in Cantania!’

 Later on, we also found a bag of lemons and oranges sitting in our galley.
 We couldn’t believe the kindness that was shown!
 What an incredible experience – one that I will hold close to my heart for the rest of my life.

 Check Out Some Other Areas In Sicily & The Mediterranian